baileye/knowledge/meta/meta.md

 6. Links - Links related to the topic.

 If you are interested in how I maintain and write this wiki, I wrote about it in detail [here](../other/wiki-workflow.md).

+## Attribution

+Heavily inspired by this wiki: https://github.com/nikitavoloboev/knowledge, super awesome work and a great starting point for my own workflow.